1992 Italian general election: Background

 In February 1991, the Italian Communist Party (PCI) split into the Democratic Party of the Left (PDS), led by Achille Occhetto, and the Communist Refoundation Party (PRC), headed by Armando Cossutta.
 Occhetto, leader of the PCI since 1988, stunned the party faithfully assembled in a working-class section of Bologna with a speech heralding the end of Communism, a move now referred to in Italian politics as the svolta della Bolognina (Bolognina turning point).
 The collapse of the Communist governments in the Soviet Union and Eastern Europe had convinced Occhetto that the era of Eurocommunism was over, and he transformed the PCI into a progressive left-wing party, the PDS.
 A third of the PCI's former members, led by Cossutta, refused to join the PDS, and founded the Communist Refoundation Party.

 The coalition ended in 1991 when the Italian Republican Party (PRI) withdrew its support from the coalition over its failure to be given the Ministry of Communications.
 On 29 March 1991, the 5-party Andreotti VI Cabinet was replaced with the 4-party (quadripartito) Andreotti VII cabinet.

 On 17 February 1992, judge Antonio Di Pietro had Mario Chiesa, a member of the Italian Socialist Party (PSI), arrested for accepting a bribe from a Milan cleaning firm.
-The Italian Socialist Party distanced themselves from Chiesa.
+The Socialists distanced themselves from Chiesa.
 Bettino Craxi called Chiesa mariuolo, or "villain", a "wild splinter" of the otherwise clean PSI.
 Upset over this treatment by his former colleagues, Chiesa began to give information about corruption implicating his colleagues.
 This marked the beginning of the Mani pulite investigation; news of political corruption began spreading in the press.